-- All personal electronic equipment not related to testing (e.g., cell phones, iPods®, personal document scanners, eBooks, electronic pens, smart watches; refer to Section 2.2.1 for one exception) - Any resource (e.g., books, dictionaries, posters, models, graphs, displays, teaching aids) that defines, explains, illustrates terminology or concepts, or otherwise provides unauthorized assistance during testing.
-Refer to the Maryland Assessment, Accessibility, & Accommodations Manual for additional information on approved resources for a student with a disability or an English learner. - Any reference sheet not provided by the STC. - Any manipulative not approved through a unique accommodation request prior to testing (refer to your School Test Coordinator for more information) May be allowable if listed in the student's IEP or 504 plan according to your LEA policy.
+- All personal electronic equipment NOT related to testing (e.g., cell phones, iPods®, personal document scanners, eBooks, electronic pens, smart watches, Bluetoothenabled headphones or earbuds; refer to Section 2.2.1 for exceptions) - Any resources (e.g., books, dictionaries, posters, models, displays, graphs, teaching aids, student notes) that define, explain, illustrate terminology or concepts, or otherwise provide unauthorized assistance during testing.
+Refer to the Maryland Assessment, Accessibility, & Accommodations Manual for additional information on approved resources for a student with a disability or an English Learner. - Any reference sheet NOT provided in the testing platform or by the STC. - Any manipulative NOT approved through a unique accommodation request prior to testing (refer to your School Test Coordinator for more information) May be allowable if listed in the student's IEP or 504 plan according to your LEA/LEA 24 school policy.

 Note: The Test Administrator (TA) or School Test Coordinator (STC) may keep a silenced cell phone available only for issues directly related to the immediate test administration.
 Any other use will be considered a Testing Irregularity.
 The decision to allow use of a cell phone by the TA or STC lies with the LAC in the LEA or LEA 24.

-Follow the general rule that if the material in question may help the student answer or find an answer, it is not allowed in the testing environment.
+Follow the general rule that if the material in question may help the student answer or find an answer, it is NOT allowed in the testing environment.